jasonnug/simple-web-framework/ReadMe.md

     $app['_warning'] (yellow alert)
     $app['_success'] (green alert)

-Once you assign a string to these warnings they will be displayed to the user (alerts.tpl) the next time the page is loaded then will be unset.
+Once you assign a string to these warnings they will be displayed to the user (alerts.tpl) the next time the page is loaded they will be unset.
 A good use of these is on a POST form submit, you could assign a string to $app['_error'] then refresh the page.
 The POST data will properly be eliminated and the error message will be displayed on the new page load.
 If you or the user refreshes again the error will be gone.

 The favicon.ico and apple-touch-icon images should be changed with your logo.